 Is collective consultation required to furlough 20 or more employees?

 This depends on the individual circumstances, but in most cases we do not expect this will be required.
 Collective consultation is required when an employer proposes to dismiss 20 or more employees within a 90-day period at the same establishment.
 If furlough is being used as an alternative to lay-off (and redundancy is not an inevitable consequence of a failure to agree furlough), then there will be no proposal to dismiss employees at this stage, so collective consultation will not be required.
 If the employer cannot achieve sufficient agreement to furlough so that the employer has to consider making redundancies, then the rules on collective consultation would apply if 20 or more employees are affected.
-In some cases, it may be appropriate for employers to consult with a trade union before changing contractual terms.
+In some cases, it may be appropriate for employers to consult a trade union before changing contractual terms.
 This is a complicated and fact-sensitive area of the law and legal advice should be sought if you have any concerns.

 For more information, contact one of the following members of Shepherd and Wedderburn’s employment team: Elouisa Crichton (0141-566 7249 or firstname.lastname@example.org), Gillian Moore (0141-566 7217 or email@example.com) or Neil Maclean, Head of Employment (0131-473 5181 or firstname.lastname@example.org).